theScottyJam/BuildlessTypeScript/README.md

 ## Q&A

+### Why?

+A tool like this isn't for everyone, but there is a growing appetite for using TypeScript without a build step during development - there's been a number of projects who have moved to putting all types inside of JSDocs instead of ts files for precisely this reason.
+And yes, its true that many projects will still need some sort of build step for the production build (e.g. to minify the code) - this project focuses solely on removing the build step during development.

+The reasons why its nice to not have a build step:
+* You don't have to deal with mapping files, which don't always work great.
+* Faster execution time - if you want to run your code, you can just run it. ts-node can be fairly slow.
+* Configuration can sometimes be quite difficult.

+JSDocs have their own issues:
+* They're very verbose to use
+* They use syntax that's different from TypeScript, which increases their learning curve.
+* They don't support all of TypeScript syntax.

+Microsoft recognizes that the build step isn't ideal - they made [a whole JavaScript proposal](https://github.com/tc39/proposal-type-annotations) to try and convince the EcmaScript committee to allow us to write TypeScript without a build step - JavaScript engines would just ignore the TypeScript syntax.
+We'll see if that proposal makes any progress or not.

+This is actually prior art for this sort of thing as well - [Flow will do something very similar](https://flow.org/en/docs/types/comments/) - if you don't want to have a compile step, you can put your Flow syntax in `/*:: ... */` and `/*: ... */` comments in the same.

 ### How do you write JSDoc comments inside of a TS comment?

 For example, say you are defining an interface and you'd like to document some of its properties.
 In TypeScript you would be able to write the following: